cesarBLG/openrails/Source/Documentation/Manual/cruisecontrol.rst

 -------------------------------

-It is possible to manage a CC also without a MPC, in case the throttle controller is used for CC.
-However in general a MPC is needed.
+It is possible to manage a CC also without a MPC, in case the throttle controller is used for CC, or a proportional speed selector is available.
+In the other cases in general a MPC is needed.

 The Multi Position Controller(s) (more than one can be defined) is defined in the .eng file too with an *ORTSMultiPositionController* block,